Learn the common withdrawal symptoms people experience after quitting methamphetamine.

 Once the effects of methamphetamine begin to wear off — 12 to 24 hours after use — a person using it will experience a comedown.
-A comedown is caused by a combination of neurotransmitter imbalances in the brain, chemicals metabolized into toxins that build up in the body, and exhaustion from the euphoria of the drug.
 Symptoms are similar to those of withdrawal but resemble a hangover from alcohol.
 If a person does not ingest more of the drug, these symptoms can resolve themselves; however, comedowns can also lead to binges, as many who use the drug will take more methamphetamine to combat comedown symptoms.

 Comedown symptoms include:

 Withdrawal from methamphetamine typically lasts a week or two.
-While this might seem a short amount of time, medical supervision for the process is highly recommended to help someone cope with potential symptoms.
+While this might seem a short amount of time, medical supervision for the process is highly recommended to help someone cope with potential symptoms of psychosis.

-For example, cravings and feelings of depression can last for several weeks or years after the initial detox, and cognitive behavioral therapy can help people manage triggers and keep them safe while in recovery.
+Because cravings and feelings of depression can last for several weeks or years after the initial detox, cognitive behavioral therapy can help people manage triggers and keep them safe while in recovery.